 Just select the one which fits your requirements from the page.
 You can even download the demos for the software from steam to see if the particular app meets your needs.

 Don’t Forget These Tips Before Running a Benchmark

 While running a benchmark, make sure that you follow these recommendations for best results:

-- Make sure the device is connected to a safe voltage regulator.
+- Make sure the device is in connection to a safe voltage regulator.

 - Close all the apps running in the background.
 You will get the best results on a fresh windows installation.

 - Update all your drivers before running any benchmark software.